Unbiased estimators for the Heston model with stochastic interest rates: Numerical results

 Figure \ref{Fig} plots $\log_{2}(Err(h))$ against $-\log_{2}(h)$, with $h=2^{-n}$, $n=0,1,2,...,7$.
 Here, the exact values of $S_{T}$ and $\int_{0}^{T}r_{t}\mathrm{d}t$ are approximated by using the Euler scheme in Section \ref{Hestonstr} based on a very small step size $2^{-10}$.
 For the BEM method, the exact path of $(r_{t})_{t\in [0,T]}$ needs an additional approximation also with step size $2^{-10}$, which shares the same Brownian motion path with the corresponding $(\hat{r}_{ih})_{i=1,2,...,T/h}$.
 To estimate $Err(h)$, the number of Monte Carlo samples for each quantity in each model is at least $0.5$ million, so that the standard deviation of the estimator of $Err(h)$ is typically less than $1\%$ of the estimated value of $Err(h)$.
 As illustrated in Figure \ref{Fig}, the convergence rate in all cases is $2$, for all models and all option payoffs that we consider, which is consistent with the theoretical convergence rate.
 Furthermore, although the European call option does not fall into the scope of our analysis, it still has a desired convergence rate.
 This implies that our convergence result might be extended for more types of options.

-Next, we incorporate the log-Euler scheme into Rhee and Glynn's unbiased estimators.
-As discussed in Section \ref{Sect3}, the implementation of the unbiased estimator $Z$ requires setting a distribution of $\mathcal{N}$.
-In this experiment, we simply take $\mathbb{P}(\mathcal{N}\geq n)=2^{-3n/2}$, $n\in \mathbb{N}$, such that (\ref{var}) and (\ref{ct}) are finite.
+Next, we incorporate the semi-exact log-Euler scheme into Rhee and Glynn's unbiased estimators.
+As discussed in Section \ref{Sect3}, the implementation of unbiased estimation requires setting a distribution of $\mathcal{N}$.
+For the coupled sum estimator $Z$, we simply take $\mathbb{P}(\mathcal{N}\geq n)=2^{-3n/2}$, $n\in \mathbb{N}$, such that (\ref{var}) and (\ref{ct}) are finite.
 Hence, $Z$ is unbiased with a finite variance and finite computational time.
-Table \ref{table2} reports the root mean square error (RMSE) and the computational time (in seconds) of $Z$ based on $1$ million samples.
+Table \ref{table2} reports the root mean square error (RMSE) and the computational time (in seconds, for European put options) of $Z$ based on $1$ million samples.
 For some applications, either the variance or the computational time of $Z$ can be infinite; see Zheng, Blanchet and Glynn \cite{ZBG}.
 We see from Table \ref{table2} that all these quantities are finite, which again coincides with the theory.
-In particular, the computational time for all three options is finite, but due to space limitation, we only illustrate that for the European put option.
+In particular, the computational time for all three options is finite.
 Therefore, the log-Euler scheme we develop is well-suited to the framework of Rhee and Glynn's unbiased estimators.
 Moreover, compared with the result from Figure \ref{Fig}, we observe that a method for an interest rate model with a large RMSE of $Z$ tends to have a large $Err(h)$.
-For example, for the European call option, CIR-BEM has the largest RMSE and $Err(h)$, then follows by BK and HW, and CIR- exact has the smallest errors.
+For example, for the European call option, CIR-BEM has the largest RMSE and $Err(h)$, then follows by BK and HW, and CIR-exact has the smallest errors.
 On the other hand, the digital option generally has a larger RMSE compared with the European call or put options.
 This may be because that the payoff function of the digital option is discontinuous at $S_T=K$, and $|P(\hat{S}^h_T)-P(S_T)|=1$ can occur when $S_T\approx K$.